rid-principles/bDudekCybersecurity.github.io/README.md

 Testing Focus: Refine your testing process, including testing edge cases and addressing critical bugs found during peer testing.
 Deliverables:
 Mentor Feedback Reflection: Document the advice you received from your mentor and how you plan to implement it.
+- I asked my mentor for help on how I could try to implement searching for whether or not files are the same or not using a command called grep, however my mentor directed me to a command called diff which essentially evaluates an entire text file as a whole compared to a another text file and
 Bug Fixes Progress: Provide updates on which bugs were fixed and which ones remain as blockers.

 Final Testing and Documentation Prep